No9/udpipe/README.md

      -p key				    	turn on encryption and specify key in-line -f path			        turn on encryption, path=path to key file -v							verbose
+     -t timeout					force udpipe to timeout if no data transfered

 ### Basic exmple (unencrypted)